From Mecca to Medina: The life of Muhammad and the birth of Islam

 These early conquests were driven by a combination of religious zeal, economic incentives, and political ambitions.

-The spread of Islam was not merely a military phenomenon; it also involved significant cultural exchange and adaptation.
+However, the spread of Islam was not just a military phenomenon; it also involved significant cultural exchange between the conquerors and the people they controlled.

 Muslim merchants, traders, and travelers established commercial networks that facilitated not only the exchange of goods but also ideas, technologies, and religious beliefs.

-Cities like Timbuktu, Samarkand, and Malacca became centers of both trade and Islamic learning.
+Cities like Timbuktu, Samarkand, and Malacca soon became centers of both trade and Islamic learning.

-In many regions, Islam was adopted by local rulers and elites, who then influenced broader societal acceptance.
+In many regions, Islam was adopted by local rulers and elites, who then influenced their broader societies to accept the new religion.

 As Islam spread to diverse cultural and geographical settings, it adapted to local conditions, leading to the development of regional variations.

-Different schools of thought, legal traditions, and cultural practices emerged, reflecting the richness and flexibility of Islamic civilization.
+Different schools of thought, legal traditions, and cultural practices emerged, which reflected flexibility of Islamic civilization.

-The interaction between Islam and local cultures produced unique expressions of art, architecture, literature, and spirituality.
+The long-term interaction between Islam and local cultures produced unique expressions of art, architecture, literature, and spirituality in many different countries.